 Conundrum or collaboration?

 So, do you ditch your old tech and disrupt operations to update your systems?
 Of course not.
 Legacy technologies, such as SQL, still have an important place and will probably remain workhorses for years to come.
-But one can change, and let’s be honest, it’s time – SQL is over 50 years old.
+But you can change, and let’s be honest, it’s time – SQL is over 50 years old.
 As part of a digital transformation plan, companies need to look at advanced and next-generation technologies that will allow them to thrive in the present and dominate the future!

 ‘Future’ technologies are already being used by leading brands across the globe.
 Scratch under the surface of Facebook, LinkedIn, Netflix, Amazon, etc. and you will see this tech hard at work.
 How do you think these guys can recommend friends, movies and products?
 Just look at database options like the immensely powerful NoSQL ‘Cassandra’ by Apache, with its high write speed and linearly scalable capabilities.